jdpatel1634/SOC-Security-Monitoring-Lab/readme.md

 When the alerts were generated, the activity was investigated using the **Wazuh Threat Hunting dashboard**.

-The following investigation steps were performed:

-### 1. Identify Suspicious Activity
+## 1. Identify Suspicious Activity

 Security alerts showed multiple SSH login attempts using a **non-existent user account**, which is a common indicator of brute force attacks.

 ---

-### 2. Review Authentication Logs
+## 2. Review Authentication Logs

-Authentication events were analyzed from the endpoint logs collected by the Wazuh agent.
+Authentication events were analyzed from logs collected by the Wazuh agent.

 Observed events included: